 As a college town there is a thriving music scene in Athens and a number of buzzing indie bars that should be experienced before you depart back to Atlanta.

-If you’re keen on history and architecture then swing by the Colonial Dorchester State Historical Park.
+If you’re keen on history and architecture then I suggest you swing by the Colonial Dorchester State Historical Park.